Keith Heyward

-Keith Heyward Jr. (born February 2, 1980) is a defensive football coach who is currently the defensive coordinator at UNLV.
+Keith Heyward Jr. (born February 2, 1980) is an American football coach who is the defensive backs coach for the California Golden Bears of the Atlantic Coast Conference.
 His football career began at his alma mater, Oregon State, where he started 35 consecutive games as a cornerback for the Beavers.
 After completing his 4th season with Oregon State, Heyward played professionally.
-His coaching career kicked off after his professional endeavors, with his most recent coaching positions at the University of Southern California (2014-2015), the University of Washington (2012-2013), the University of Louisville (2016), the University of Oregon (2017-2020), and the University of California (2021).
+His coaching career kicked off after his professional endeavors, with his most recent coaching positions at the University of Southern California (2014–2015), the University of Washington (2012–2013), the University of Louisville (2016), the University of Oregon (2017–2020), the University of California (2021) and the University of Nevada, Las Vegas (2022).

-Early years
+Early life

 Heyward attended Montclair Prep High School in Van Nuys, California his freshman through junior years.
-He attended Taft High School in Woodland Hills, California for his senior year, during which he had a 13-1 season as a two-way starter.
+He attended Taft High School in Woodland Hills, California for his senior year, during which he had a 13–1 season as a two-way starter.
 At Taft, he started at safety on defense and at wide receiver on offense.
 Even though Heyward was at Taft a single year, he was named "first-team all-league (Northwest Valley Conference); first-team all-city in division 4A by the Los Angeles Daily News; second-team all-city defense by the Los Angeles Times; all-San Fernando Valley first-team defense by the Los Angeles Times; and played in the City vs. Southern Section All-Star game in the summer of 1997."
 At safety his senior year he recorded 78 solo tackles, 41 assisted tackles, 4 tackles for loss, 2 fumble recoveries, 3 blocked kicks and 2 passes intercepted.
 He returned 14 kickoffs for 372 yards (26.6 average) and one 84-yard touchdown.
 At offense he caught 37 passes for 722 yards (19.5 average) and had 7 touchdowns as a wide receiver, including a 78-yard TD.
 Heyward was recruited by Oregon State, Arizona, UCLA, Utah State and Colorado State, but chose Oregon State in the end.